anu-bdsi/workshop-intro-to-linux-aug-2023/02_linux_fundamentals.md

 `uniq` allows you to remove duplicates of presorted files.

 We won't use these commands in our course but they are very useful.
-If you would like to learn more about them, you can use the `--help` option to read the manual or watch tutorials online.
+If you would like to learn more about them, you can read the help manual or watch tutorials online.

 ## `grep` - Global regular expression print